-To prevent and manage diabetic retinopathy, a multi-disciplinary approach involving your eye doctor and other medical professionals is needed.
-Your eye doctor will conduct a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its seriousness, and explore prevention and treatment options.
+To prevent and manage diabetic retinopathy, a multi-disciplinary approach involving your optometrist and other medical professionals is needed.
+Your optometrist will conduct a comprehensive eye test to determine whether you have diabetic retinopathy, assess its seriousness, and explore prevention and treatment options.

 Is there a cure for diabetic retinopathy?